 Badger Basketball Team Physician On Call On Bench for Tournament

-Dr. Warren Dunn can't do anything about a) and b).
-As head of the University of Wisconsin's division of Sports Medicine and team physician for the Badger men's basketball team, his main function on game night is to address c), and any other in-game injury issues that plague the Badgers.
+As head of the University of Wisconsin's division of Sports Medicine and team physician for the Badger men's basketball team, Dr. Dunn will accompany the team to Indianapolis.
+His main function on game night - or nights, we hope, because Wisconsin will play for the national championship Monday night if it deals Kentucky its first loss of the year - is to address any in-game injury issues that plague the Badgers.

-This season was Dr. Dunn's first on the Badger bench, though he provided the same service for the men's team during his time at his previous job, at
+This season is Dr. Dunn's second on the Badger bench, though he provided the same service for the men's team during his time at his previous job, at

 With an athletic trainer in support, he keeps careful watch on the players, tending to lesser injuries – bumps and bruises, small cuts that need to be stanched before the player can return to the court - on the bench and retreating to the training room at the